-The East Coast Greenway is a vast public works project that is creating a transportation infrastructure for cyclists and pedestrians along the Eastern Seabord.
+The East Coast Greenway is a vast public works project that is creating a transportation infrastructure for cyclists and pedestrians along the Eastern Seaboard.
 It is akin to the Interstate Highway System.
 Estimated build-out for the spine route is $3 billion.
-The East Coast Greenway Alliance (ECGA) is the driving not-for-profit force behind the Greenway, mobilizing leaders from the municipal to the federal level to invest in the project’s completion.
+The East Coast Greenway Alliance (ECGA) is the driving nonprofit force behind the Greenway, mobilizing leaders from the municipal to the federal level to invest in the project’s completion.

 Making the Greenway is an enormous partnership undertaking.
 The ECGA provides the leadership and coordination to ensure continuity and a consistent product, based on Alliance routing criteria.
 This is both a top-down and a bottom-up trail building process.
 It depends for its success on direction by the Alliance, federal financial support, and the involvement of hundreds of state and local government agencies, trail advocates, and other non-profit organizations.

 While huge in scope and scale, creation of the Greenway is happening incrementally, one segment at a time.
 It will take decades to achieve the ECGA goal of a mostly off-road Greenway.
 Currently, and for many years to come, portions of the route temporarily follow roads that link the completed trail sections together and enable public use.
 We consider the on-road sections of the trail interim and continue to work to move them onto traffic-free right-of-way since our vision is for the ECG to be entirely off-road and traffic-free.